doktursu/fringe_shows_sql/fringeshows_questions.md

     DELETE 1

   8. Deletes the shows for the user you just deleted.

     delete from shows_users where user_id = 23;
     DELETE 1

+    ---cleans rows of all users not existing---
+    DELETE FROM shows_users WHERE user_id NOT IN (SELECT id FROM users)

 ## Section 2